2005 San Jose Earthquakes season

-The 2005 San Jose Earthquakes season was the tenth season of the team's existence and last before their move to Houston to become the Houston Dynamo.
-The season also marked the franchise's first Supporters' Shield.
+The 2005 San Jose Earthquakes season was the tenth season of the team's existence, and last before suspending operations until the 2008 season.
+At the conclusion of the season, because of a dispute with the city of San Jose over the construction of a soccer specific stadium, the existing Earthquakes team was relocated to Houston, where they became known as the Houston Dynamo the next season.
+The relocated team was regarded as an "expansion team," with the Earthquakes being seen as having "suspended operations" after the season.
+The season marked the franchise's first Supporters' Shield.

 About

 2004 was a disappointment after a strong finish to the 2003 season ending with a championship.
 Second year head coach Dominic Kinnear and assistant coach John Doyle hoped to return the Quakes back to the winning tradition in 2005.
 It was marked as the first year of the new generation for the Quakes after losing 9 key players in the off season from 2004-2005, and with the new roster expansion bringing in 18 players for the new season.
 The Earthquakes set a league record with an 18-4-10 record with 64 points on the year.
 They became the first MLS team to go undefeated at home during the regular season.

 Change over from the 2004 team, key players lost in the off season, Ramiro Corrales and Landon Donovan left the squad in the off season to play abroad.
 Donovan would pull a swerve and return to MLS a short time later with rival Los Angeles Galaxy.
 A trade was set up to be in place with the Galaxy to obtain Carlos Ruiz but a deal was never reached.
 Ronnie Ekelund failed to resign, after both sides couldn't come to terms.
 Jamil Walker was picked up in the expansion draft by Chivas USA.
 Arturo Alvarez was traded to Dallas Burn for Brad Davis.
 Captain Jeff Agoos was traded to the Metrostars for Ricardo Clark and a draft pick.
 Chris Roner was lost due to injury and never returned, his rights were retained.
 Chris Brown was lost to Real Salt Lake in the expansion draft.
 Leighton o'brien player rights were traded to Real Salt Lake.
 Steve Cronin and Todd Dunivant were traded to the Galaxy for Aloisi and Claiff.